eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 Different scheduling policies yield different results for these two metrics.
 In general, policies that are considered "fair" are terrible for turnaround time but good for response time.

-Polcies that are considered "efficient" are great at turnaround time, but terrible at response time.
+Policies that are considered "efficient" are great at turnaround time, but terrible at response time.

 _Multi-Level-Feedback Queue Scheduler_